ccard/Indoor_Localization_server/README.md

   - `LocalizationManager<ImgType, ImgProviderType, ImgMatcherType>`: ImgType must be a drived class of `ImageContainer`, ImgProviderType must be derived class of `ImageProvider<T>`, and ImgMatcherType must be a derived class of `Matcher<ImgType>`.
 This class is used to load the database of images and then match query images to the database so as to abstract the management of the differnt components and only one class needs to be used to run the provided code.
 This is where the interfaces are most useful because any class that derives the interfaces can be used in conjunction with this class.
   - `MapBuilder< ImgType, ImgProviderType, ImgMatcherType>`: ImgType must be a drived class of `ImageContainer`, ImgProviderType must be derived class of `ImageProvider<T>`, and ImgMatcherType must be a derived class of `Matcher<ImgType>`.
 This class is simalar to `LocalizationManager<ImgType, ImgProviderType, ImgMatcherType>` except that it attempts to find the relation ships between all the images in the database so a topological map can be built.
 It also uses `MapMatching<ImType>` instead of `LSHMatching<ImType>`.
  - `Localization_CodeRedizine`: contains the main method and is used for testing.

+## Precompiler Flages ##
+&nbsp;&nbsp;The preocompiler flags turn on and off different sections of code so that various levels of information about execution can be obtained.
+The flags `DEBUG` and `INSPECT` are defined in `ImageContainer` for standard exectution both should be set to 0.
+If you want to run tests that are already written set `DEBUG` to 1.
+If you want to inspect the images as the program executes set `DEBUG` and `INSPECT` to 1.
+To turn on the `_OPENMP` flag simply enamble the openmp setting in the properties as described in the [environment](#environment) section.